sugarlabs/www/STRUCTURE.md

 The elements on the 2nd/3rd levels of the list are the 'secondary navigation' and may appear in a drop down menu on the primary toolbar, or as links inside the landing page each primary element, etc.

 home
 * What do middle school kids need?
-How Sugar addresses those needs
+How Sugar addresses those needs.
+* "A successful technology creates problems that only it can solve." - Alan Kay
 * Story telling: one great case study
 * Calls To Action